What is Zero-party data?

 Privacy-protected, because data is voluntarily shared.
 Trustworthy and definitive, as it is collected directly from the data subject. |

-Now that we know how the four types of consumer data differ from each other, let us understand the importance of zero-party data for your organisation.
+Now that we know how the four types of consumer data differ from each other, let's explore how you can use this data in your business.

 Why is Zero-party data beneficial?

 Zero-party data contains far more personal information than email addresses and location histories.
-It clues organisations in on their customers’ pain points and needs, and contributes to its biggest benefit – more relevant and personalised recommendations and campaigns.
+It gives you an insight into what really makes your customers tick.
+Their pain points and needs, their preferences and motivations.
+It also contributes to its biggest benefit – more relevant and personalized recommendations and campaigns.

 Are there any disadvantages of using Zero-party data?

-Since customers are expected to release data voluntarily, zero-party data is often limited – the longer the questionnaire or survey is without an appropriate value exchange, the less likely customers are to answer all questions.
+Since customers are expected to release data voluntarily, zero-party data can sometimes come with challenges.
+For example, the longer your questionnaire or survey is without an appropriate value exchange, the less likely customers are to answer all questions.

-Not only is zero-party data limited, but it may also not be honest.
+It might not always be accurate data, either.
 In some cases – such as answering a survey to access gated content – customers may simply enter inaccurate or dishonest information to speed up the process.

 How do you collect and use Zero-party data that complies with GDPR?

-Zero-party data can be collected in a number of ways.
+You can collect zero-party data in a number of ways.
 Interactive experiences are most effective, such as:

 - Surveys